On quantizations of complex contact manifolds: Complex contact manifolds

 \begin{remark} We include in the definition all $1$-dimensional complex manifolds as degenerate case.
-Indeed, if $\dim Y =1$ there is an identification $Y = P^*Y$, so that $Y$ has a canonical contact form (which is in fact unique, up to isomorphism), whose contact line bundle is the sheaf $\Theta_Y$ of vector fields and the contact distribution nothing but its zero-section.
-Note that $Y$ is exact if and only if there exists a globally defined nowhere vanishing vector field (or, equivalently, a globally defined nowhere vanishing $1$-form). \end{remark}
+Indeed, if $\dim Y =1$ then $Y$ is identified with $P^*Y$, hence it has a canonical contact form (which is in fact unique), whose contact line bundle is the sheaf $\Theta_Y$ of vector fields and the contact distribution nothing but its zero-section.
+Note that $Y$ is exact if and only if it admits a nowhere vanishing 1-form, hence if and only if it is either non-compact or compact of genus 1. \end{remark}